 The second tier of contributions (CPP2) began on January 1, 2024.
-In this tier, higher-income earners pay more CPP contributions than the regular or base CPP they already pay.
+In this tier, higher-income earners pay additional CPP contributions on top of the regular or base CPP they already pay.

 Here is how it works:

 - First Earnings Ceiling: This is the year's maximum pensionable earnings (YMPE) or the maximum income level subject to base CPP.
 In 2024, it's \$68,500. - Second Earnings Ceiling: This is the year's additional maximum pensionable earnings (YAMPE) or the maximum additional level of income subject to the CPP2.
 In 2024, it's \$73,200, and it will increase by approximately 14% in 2025.